 With an increased commitment to non-violent conflict resolution strategies, an end to the arms trade, multilateral disarmament, deep cuts in military spending, abolishing nuclear weapons, fair trade practices, significant increases in domestic and foreign poverty-focused spending, cancelling the remaining “debt” of poor nations (who in many cases have already paid back the original amount borrowed), and the elimination of funding to organizations that provide and/or promote abortion, leaders of nations could demonstrate concrete ways of honoring Pope Francis’ appeal for overcoming indifference and winning peace.

 While thanking and encouraging people of all ages who undertake works of solidarity, and who generously help those in need – near and far – Pope Francis offers the wonderful consolation of Jesus: that their hunger and thirst for justice will be satisfied, their mercy will lead them to find mercy and, as peacemakers, they will be called children of God (Mt 5:6-9).

 Tony Magliano is an internationally syndicated social justice and peace columnist.
 Please contact your diocesan newspaper and request that they carry Tony’s column.
-Tony is also available to speak at conferences and other events on social justice and peace issues and can be reached at firstname.lastname@example.org.
+Tony is available to speak at diocesan or parish gatherings about Catholic social teaching.
+His keynote address, “Advancing the Kingdom of God in the 21st Century,” has been well received by diocesan gatherings from San Clemente, CA to Baltimore.
+Tony can be reached at firstname.lastname@example.org.